franzbu/EnhancedSpaces.spoon/README.md

 Well, first, spending your time with SpaceHammer will actually save you time.
 As far as the features of this tool are concerned, the answer is simple: it helps you organize your workspace, which comes down to two main tasks: managing your spaces and your applications and windows on them.

 When it comes to spaces, SpaceHammer provides a new implementation of what Apple has straightforwardly termed 'Spaces'; in SpaceHammer they are called mSpaces.
 This means that you can arrange your windows not only on one screen but on as many as you like and then easily switch between these 'screens' or, to use SpaceHammer's terminology, mSpaces.
-You can actually do more than that with mSpaces, so can you place one window on more than one mSpace at a time; more about this advanced feature later.
+You can actually do more than that with mSpaces, so can you place one window on more than one mSpace at a time; more about that later.

 When it comes to managing windows on these mSpaces, they are positioned and resized according to your wishes with keyboard shortcuts or a flick of your pointing device.